February 27, 2018 by Ed Kennedy

 Sure, its not possible to simply copy the approach used in Asia to other regions given the differences, but given we are fast becoming a truly global economy, by no means is seeking the advantage mutually exclusive to Asia.
 It can be done with clients locally and globally.

 Can also use many of these principles elsewhere.
 The Future of business is more digital and more global.
-And so we must go forward accordingly.Ed Kennedy is a journalist, ghostwriter, and web designer proudly from Melbourne, Australia.
+And so we must go forward accordingly.Ed Kennedy is a journalist, ghostwriter, and web developer proudly from Melbourne, Australia.
 Say hi to Ed via email@example.com or on Twitter @Edkennedy01